-Our Philosophy: Sarara Couture’s shop staples include: the large jewelry styles of the 70s, designer, couture, Native American, vintage burlesque, theater and showgirl accessories, Bill Smith body jewelry, and art deco examples.
+The shop staples include: the large jewelry styles of the 70s, designer, jewelry created for haute couture, Native American, vintage burlesque, theater and showgirl accessories, Bill Smith body jewelry, and art deco examples.
 We stock both vintage designer pieces, as well as label-less historic selections.
 Everything must meet our standards of quality, design, and condition.
 The store’s fashion accessories selection feels luxurious, because we search the world for them and do endless research.
-Pieces must have style, an edge or fashion relevance, and a bit of editorial appeal.
+Pieces must have style, an edge or fashion relevance, and a bit of editorial appeal and an ease of wearability.
 We stock both fine and “costume” jewelry.
 As customer satisfaction is important, please contact us whenever needed.

 Vintage Accessories are like a snapshot of an era and moment, grounding us in a sense of history while helping to define our current style…

 This love of cultures, art, and history led me to pursue an anthropology degree.
-After graduating from Notre Dame and the University of Chicago in social sciences, I followed my bohemian tendencies to Brazil.
-A young 20 year old me, who did not speak the language, left alone and decided to do a doctorate in anthropology there.
+After graduating from Notre Dame and the University of Chicago in social sciences, I followed my natural inclination to travel all the way to the country of Brazil.
+At 20 years old, not speaking the language, I left alone and decided to do a doctorate in anthropology there.
 I left with a small scholarship, and the hope that I would get into their doctorate program on a fellowship.
 I became a Dr. of Visual Anthropology after completing my studies in Brazil- at UNICAMP.
 My first area of love being indigenous cultures.
 I taught for 5 years at Scad in Atlanta before moving to the northeast and pursuing Sarara Couture full time.
-While living in Brazil around 1999, the natural materials, fashion, and colors inspired me to begin to create accessories again.
-Those jewelry pieces started to gain national press around 2006 when the brand was born.
+My experience lecturing includes cultures and jewelry, material culture, victorian jewelry, as well as modernist Native American jewelry….
+I still enjoy giving talks on the subjects I love when I can.
+While living in Brazil around 1999, the natural materials, their flair for design and color use inspired me to begin to create accessories again.
+Those jewelry pieces started to gain national press around 2006, when the brand was born.

-Couture is loosely defined from the French as “high sewing” or “high dressmaking”, the creation by French fashion houses of custom clothing and accessories by very skilled hand, made in one of a kind or extremely limited examples.
-See Fashion Jewelry and Haute Couture, for more details.
-I choose couture as part of our name- in reference to the creation of handbags and jewelry in our line, as well as my love of vintage haute couture accessories.
-This for me includes North American one of a kind or rare examples created by hand.
-Sarara for me has become a sense of peace in loving who you are, it’s curating, and celebrating your own style.
+Couture is loosely defined from the French as “high sewing” or “high dressmaking”, the creation by French fashion houses who meet legal requirements in France.
+They create custom clothing and accessories by very skilled hand, in many cases made in one of a kind or extremely limited examples.
+See Fashion Jewelry and Haute Couture, for more details or Couture by Caroline Milbank for the couturier history.
+I choose couture as part of our name- in reference to the creation of handbags and jewelry in our line, which we strive for best practices in our applications, we strive to meet couture standards although we are here in the U.S. My love of vintage haute couture accessories of course led me to search out as many examples of these for the shop as I can find.
+We carry true vintage jewelry made for couturiers when we can, but we also strive to include pieces that are successful in similar ways.
+This for me includes North American one of a kind or rare examples created by hand that are of the quality that one expects haute couture to be.
+Sarara for me has become a sense of peace in loving who you are, it’s curating, and celebrating your own style, while respecting the past.

 L’Armoire -102 Park St, New Canaan, CT 06840 (Jewelry and Bags)